-This Policy will take effect from 11th December 2020 and will be subject to a 5 yearly review or sooner if necessary.
+This Policy will take effect from XXXXXXX and will be subject to a 5 yearly review or sooner if necessary.

 In developing its policy the Licensing Authority has consulted widely to ascertain an appropriate licensing framework for its area.
-The bodies consulted included those specified in Section 5(3) of the Act i.e; -
+The bodies consulted included those specified in Section 5(3) of the Act i.e.; -

 - the chief officer of police for West Mercia;

 - Hereford & Worcester fire and rescue authority;

 - local premises licence holders;

 - local club premises certificate holders;

 - local personal licence holders; and

 - Hereford BID

-- Herefordshire Against Night-time Disorder (HAND)
+- HAND

-- Parish & Town Councils
+- Parish & Town Coumcil